nata-ferguson/dom-array-methods-practice/README.md

-Practicing order array methods and DOM manipulation using:<br>
+Practicing higher-order array methods and DOM manipulation using:<br>
 <br>
 forEach() to loop and output user & wealth<br>
 map() to double wealth<br>